-Article 26 Master Thesis Project
+Article 26 Master Thesis Project Civil Engineering

-- 1. Before embarking on the graduation work, the student must complete the form entitled "Request for Graduation Commencement" which is obtainable from the education administration and on the website.
-On the basis of that form the board of examiners will then check, or otherwise ensure, that the student does indeed comply with the requirements laid down for the final study phase.
-If everything is in order the student can then report to the graduation coordinator and further compile his master's examination programme. - 2.
-The graduation work is viewed as a practical exercise.
-The examination committee's chairman is responsible for the internal and external supervision.
+- 1. Before embarking on the Master Thesis Project, the student must complete the form entitled "Application Start Master Thesis Project" which can be downloaded from internet or is obtainable from the Student Administration.
+On the basis of that form the Board of Examiners will then check, or otherwise ensure, that the student does indeed comply with the requirements laid down for the Master Thesis Project.
+If everything is in order the student can then report so to the coordinator linked to the chosen track and further compile his master's examination programme. - 2.
+The Master Thesis Project is viewed as an integral part of the degree programme.
+The assessment committee's chairman is responsible for the internal and external supervision.
 Both the internal and external supervision are viewed as part of the statutory educational facilities. - 3.
-The "final graduation work assessment" should be understood to be the meeting during which the examination committee's chairman makes known the results of the student's work.
-The accompanying presentation constitutes part of the final assessment.
-The result should preferably made known on the same day.
-Generally speaking, the final assessment will occur within four weeks (the months of July and August excluded) of the final thesis report having been handed in. - 4.
-The student must actually be registered as such at the time when he or she hands in his or her final thesis report.
-The date adhered to for the graduation work, which forms the basis for the final assessment, will be that given on the final thesis report.
+The final assessment should be understood to be the meeting during which the assessment committee's chairman makes known the results of the student's work.
+The accompanying presentation constitutes part of the final assessment and takes place preferably on the same day as the final assessment.
+Generally speaking, the final assessment will occur within four weeks (the months of July and August excluded) of the final thesis report having been handed in.